tessi1/Coursera-getting-and-cleaning-data-project/README.md

     run_analysis.R -- actual R code
     CodeBook.md -- Describes variables, the data and transformations

-run_analysis.R What this code does?
+In Order to run this script, you need the library plyr installed run_analysis.R What this code does?

  1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set 4.
 Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.